Cut Edge Corrosion Treatment From Liquasil

 But if you really prefer using a sealant

 We won’t stop you.
-We have a product called Lapsil that’s made just for this purpose, but we don’t recommend its use because of the reasons already stated.
+We have a product called Lapsil that’s made just for this purpose, but again, it’s at your risk and down to your preference.

 How To Seal Overlapping Roof Sheets